ManeliFotoutan/Emotion-Detection-with-OLED-Display/README.md

 ### Python Script

-The Python script (`emotion_detection.py`) captures video from the webcam, detects faces, and analyzes emotions using DeepFace.
+The Python script (`eye.py`) captures video from the webcam, detects faces, and analyzes emotions using DeepFace.
 The detected emotion is sent to the Arduino over serial communication.

 ### Arduino Sketch

-The Arduino sketch (`oled_display.ino`) receives the emotion data from the Python script and displays corresponding graphics on the OLED screen.
+The Arduino sketch (`eye.ino`) receives the emotion data from the Python script and displays corresponding graphics on the OLED screen.
 The sketch currently supports three emotions: happy, sad, and angry.

 ## Adding New Emotions